 School Choice Advisory Council

-Professor Robert George, Princeton
+Professor Robert P. George, Princeton University

 Board of Trustees

-Peter Denton, Founder
+Peter Denton, Founder and Trustee

 Pete Denton has spent over 30 years in the optical thin film, vacuum deposition and chemical optical coating field.
 His experience has included developing new technology, managing Denton Vacuum, Inc. (DVI), initiating new business start-ups and active industry trade associations.
 Pete graduated from MIT with a degree in Electrical Engineering and has an MBA from the Harvard Business School.

 In 1998, Pete resigned as CEO of Denton Vacuum to allow him to devote most of his time to a major interest of his: reform of the public education system.
 In 1999, Pete established Excellent Education for Everyone, to reform urban public schools in New Jersey through parental school choice.